 - Each different pathway contains similar strategies, such as electrification of transportation and buildings, significant energy efficiency, and the adoption of renewable generation.
-Differentiation among pathways consists of variations in the extent that these and other strategies are pursued (described in the table below).
+Differentiation among pathways consists of variations in the extent to these and other strategies are pursued (described in the table below).

-- According to the Roadmap, projected decarbonized energy system costs are not significantly higher (i.e., less than 7% greater) than the estimated costs associated with a 2050 business as usual fossil-based system.
+- According to the Roadmap, projected decarbonized energy system costs are not significantly higher (i.e., less than 7% greater) than the estimated costs associated with a 2050 business-as-usual fossil-based system.

 Strategies to Achieve Net Zero

-The Roadmap outlines several strategies needed to achieve the 85% GHG reduction by the 2050 goal.
+The Roadmap outlines several strategies to achieve the 85% GHG reduction by the 2050 goal.
 These strategies are included, in varying degrees, across the different pathways.